blaenk/site/content/notes/problem-solving.md

 As software engineers we make complex problems manageable by breaking them down into abstractions.
 Why throw this out during interviews?
 It puts you at a disadvantage.
 Create types and functions.

+Abstractions can be code that you didn't write at all or yet.

 Abstractions signal the acknowledgment that code exists but can be filled in later in order to focus on the meat of solving precisely what is being asked.

 The cleaner code that comes from this will greatly help you as you reason about the code mid-way and later on when you seek to optimize it.